joeFischetti/Shibboleth-IdP3-TOTP-Auth/README.md

 This authn flow will take the c14n principal name and perform the token validation based on that.
 This authn flow will not work by itself.

-Uses External LDAP, MongoDB(EXPERIMENTAL!) or Static for seed fetching.
-The original implementation of this authn flow had a separate ldap configuration.
+"Uses External LDAP, MongoDB(EXPERIMENTAL!) or Static for seed fetching.  " The original implementation of this authn flow had a separate ldap configuration.
 This implementation will assume the totp seed is stored in a database that the attribute resolver has the ability to pull from.
 It will also assume the attribute is encrypted using a secret key (configured in a properties file).

-Working example with Vagrant https://github.com/korteke/shibboleth-vagrant
+As of this writing, that has been implemented/tested using a property value for the attribute and a hard coded encryption key.
+The encryption scheme chosen is quite basic.

 Requirements
 ------------

-Shibboleth IdP v3.2.x
+Shibboleth IdP v3.4.5
 Java 8

 Installing